Tocopro/mvcBlog/README.md

 The are no files created independently to be downloaded for the installation of the app, just node packages to deploy and run the app.

-packages necessary for the app to function are as follows: bcrypt
+packages necessary for the app to function are as follows:

- connect-session-sequelize

- dotenv

- express

- express-handlebars

- express-session

- mysql2

- mysql

- sequelize
+ BCRYPT

+ CONNECT-SESSION-SEQUELIZE

+DOTENV

+ EXPRESS

+ EXPRESS-HANDLEBARS

+ EXPRESS-SESSION

+ MYSQL2

+ MYSQL

+ SEQUELIZE

- A Database named tech_blog_db
+ A Database named TECH_BLOG_DB

  ## Usage